Kotlin/kotlinx-kover/docs/offline-instrumentation/index.md

 To run classes instrumented offline, you'll need to add `org.jetbrains.kotlinx:kover-offline` artifact to the application's classpath.

+There are two ways to get coverage:

+- Run tests to get a binary report file, then run [Kover CLI](../cli#generating-reports) to get HTML or XML report from binary report
+- Call `KoverRuntime.collectByDirs` or `KoverRuntime.collect` in the same process after the tests are finished

+Only one or both of these ways can be used at the same time.

 #### Binary report file

 You'll also need to pass the system property `kover.offline.report.path` to the application with the path where you want a binary report to be saved.